 In the event that you and your spouse have children, the parties must also resolve the issues of child custody, visitation, and child support.
 If you have assets, debts, or both, you must reach an agreement regarding the distribution of the assets and debt.

 In addition to No Fault Divorce, the Legislature passed laws affecting spousal support or maintenance, the payment of counsel and expert fees, and child support.
-These new laws will have a profound effect on how matrimonial matters are handled in New York State.
+These new laws will have a profound effect on how matrimonial matters are handled on Long Island and in New York State.
 In some cases, the monied spouse (the spouse with the greater income) will be required to pay temporary maintenance to the non-monied spouse.
 Additionally, the monied spouse may be required to pay a portion of the non-monied spouses’ attorney’s fees and experts’ fees.
 To learn how these changes may affect you, please contact the experienced and compassionate divorce attorneys at Robert E. Hornberger, Esq., PC at 631-923-1910 for a complimentary consultation.

 No two cases are alike, and the new laws affect everyone differently.
-The divorce and family law attorneys at Robert E. Hornberger, P.C. have obtained extensive training regarding the effects of the new laws on Nassau and Suffolk County residents and are ready to answer any questions you may have.
+The no fault divorce attorneys at Robert E. Hornberger, P.C. have obtained extensive training regarding the effects of the No Fault Divorce laws on Nassau County and Suffolk County residents and are ready to answer any questions you may have.
 If your question wasn’t answered here, please give us a call at our offices in Melville, NY at 631-923-1910 and we will be glad to help